AelinXYZ/AELIPs/content/aelips/multi-vesting.md

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the AELIP is implemented, not *why* it should be done or *how* it will be done.
 If the AELIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-This AELIP also proposes modifications to the Up Front Deal contracts; including `AelinUpFrontDeal.sol`, `AelinUpFrontDealFactory.sol`, and the `IAelinUpFrontDeal.sol` interface.
+This AELIP proposes modifications to the Up Front Deal contracts; including `AelinUpFrontDeal.sol`, `AelinUpFrontDealFactory.sol`, and the `IAelinUpFrontDeal.sol` interface.
 Up Front Deals already work on a price per token input model, these changes will allow multiple prices to be set to correspond with different `vestingCliffPeriod` and `vestingPeriod` inputs, enabling different vesting schedules to be purchased at different prices.

 For the traditional pool-deal contracts, this AELIP proposes a refactor to use a price per deal token purchassing model like the direct deals instead of pricing the underlying deal tokens by the `_purchaseTokenTotalForDeal` and `_underlyingDealTokenTotal` inputs when creating the deal.